 Testing is available through the Vermont Department of Health Laboratory.

 We offer private well water testing for families with children ages 4 years or younger at no charge through the Well Water Testing Program.
-Just fill out the Fluoride in Well Water Order Form and send it to the lab to get your test kit.
-This form is part of the Vermont’s Guide to Fluoride Levels in Public Water Systems.
+Please contact your child's doctor or dentist to get a form for a free well water test kit.

 Information for health care providers

 Before prescribing fluoride supplements for children, you need to know the existing level of fluoride in their drinking water.
-The Vermont Guide to Fluoride Levels in Public Water Systems booklet lists the various levels of fluoride in public water systems, including the systems that fluoridate.
+Vermont's Guide to Fluoride Levels in Public Water Systems and the Fluoride in Well Water Testing Program lists the levels of fluoride in all public water systems, fluoridated or not.

 Silver Diamine Fluoride (SDF)